 The first shoot you make with us, you’ll be the only model (you can choose to do shoots with other models after that if you wish).

-First up, you’ll chat with Shoot Producer on how it’ll work, what you’re comfortable with, your ideas, and their ideas on making an awesome shoot.
+First up, you’ll chat with the Shoot Producer about how it’ll work, what you’re comfortable with, your ideas, and their ideas on making an awesome shoot.

-Only the second half of Stills / Video section will be at the highest Posing Level (how revealing you’ve chosen to be in this shoot).
+Only the second half of the Stills / Video section will be at the highest Posing Level (how revealing you’ve chosen to be in this shoot).
 For example, say you’re comfortable only being nude, legs together the whole time (totally cool, btw).
-The first half of Stills session, and in the first half of Video session, you won’t be nude at all – you’ll be fully clothed, or slowly getting nude.
-The second half of stills and video, you’ll be entirely nude.
+In the first half of the Stills session, and in the first half of the Video session, you won’t be nude at all – you’ll be fully clothed, or slowly getting nude.
+In the second half of stills and video, you’ll be entirely nude.